Feeld/junior-infra-task/report.md

 monitoring Kubernetes clusters and it can be easily integrated with Google Cloud Platform.
 The other two options do not have the ease to monitor Kubernetes Clusters and can be, in this case, consider as inferior choices.
-On the side of the SaaS options, the most appealing options are New Relic and Google Cloud Stackdriver.
+On the side of the SaaS options, the most appealing options are New Relic, Datadog and Google Cloud Stackdriver.
 The main difference can be encoutered on pricing.
-While New Relic have an increasing rate base on data analized for all the monitorized variables, GCP is free of charge for Kubernetes monitoring and only produces charges for the BlueMedora incoming data.
+While New Relic have an increasing rate base on data analized for all the monitorized variables and Datadog princing depends on the amount of hosts and selected services, GCP is free of charge for Kubernetes monitoring and only produces charges for the BlueMedora incoming data.
 This can lead to great differences on pricing.